 How much does this service cost?

-That’s why Songfreedom is the first platform to offer music solutions that allow songs that everyone knows and loves to be shared legally and publicly, making it easier for audio-visual creators and allowing rights owners to earn more revenue.
+That’s why is one of the first online sites to offer music solutions that allow songs that everyone knows and loves to be used legally, making it easier for content creators and allowing rights owners to earn more revenue.

 Other alternatives: royalty-free music platforms

 At this point in the article, maybe you’re considering that playing famous music is not as easy or cheap as you thought.

 Luckily, there are other options that, while not providing familiar songs, offer premium music from independent artists.

 Epidemic Sound: Specially created for Youtube and social networks.
 The difference between Epidemic and other similar services is that, in addition to being able to purchase individual licenses for each song, it is also possible to access the entire music portfolio through a monthly subscription that starts at $15/month.

 Artlist: With an extensive music library, it is very similar to the first two, however, the subscription is paid annually rather than monthly. ($199 a year in a single payment).